nhemauer/Pred-Diffusion-2025/README.md

 - 'ml_simulation/': Contains R code to replicate our simulated data, and Python code to replicate our partial dependence plot analyses.
 - 'ml_state/': Contains Python code to replicate our State experiment.

+**Folder Structure:**
-Most repositories include a "bin" folder with a Bash script to run code on a HPC.
+- Most repositories include a "bin" folder with a Bash script to run code on a HPC.
-Some repositories include a "full_models" folder.
+- Some repositories include a "full_models" folder.
 These scripts are not meant to be run, but were used to split code into manageable scripts for the HPC.
-All repositories include a "figures" folder with generated figures/data from the analyses.
+- All repositories include a "figures" folder with generated figures/data from the analyses.

 **Note:** <br>
 Most of the files cannot be run without a HPC.
 All scripts were made to be run with 48 cores, 336 GB RAM, and 2 weeks of runtime.